Field photos courtesy of Tim Patterson

 “As environmental earth scientists, we’re mostly interested in things that leave a permanent geological record.
 Crawford Lake archives the key indicators proposed to mark the beginning of the Anthropocene: plutonium isotope peaks associated with nuclear weapons testing, fly ash produced by high-temperature combustion of fossil fuels, and major ecological changes.

 “The concept of the Anthropocene has captured the imagination of both the general public and the scientific community.
-It would be a great honour to have the golden spike here in Canada.”
+It is a great honour to have the golden spike here in Canada.”

 The Anthropocene’s Golden Spike: A Stratigraphic Voting Process